Don't fear the unlabelled: safe semi-supervised learning via simple debiasing: DeSSL: Unbiased semi-supervised learning

 The calibration of a model is its capacity of predicting probability estimates that are representative of the true distribution.
-This property is determinant in real-world application when we need reliable predictions.
-In this section we first introduce scoring rules and their relationship to well-calibrated models.
+This property is determinant in real-world applications when we need reliable predictions.
+In the sense of scoring rules \citep{gneiting2007strictly} theory, we prove DeSSL is as well-calibrated as the complete case.
+See Theorem \ref{th:calibration} and proof in Appendix \ref{section:calibration}.